 Please call 911 for immediate assistance with urgent, dangerous, or life-threatening issues.

-Service Ambassadors are Community Transit employees who assist riders, either on buses or at bus stops and Swift stations.
+Service Ambassadors are Community Transit employees who assist riders, either on buses or at bus stops and Swift stations, and check fare payment on Swift.
 They are there to help with your questions and concerns.

 Community Transit has its own Transit Deputy Unit which is contracted through the Snohomish County Sheriff’s Office to provide security for our buses, park & rides, and other facilities.
 Deputies are fully commissioned law enforcement personnel authorized to verify fare payment and identification along with the authority to issue a notice of infraction (RCW 81.112.210).
 Deputies in uniform or plain clothes routinely patrol our facilities and ride our buses.